finloop/quartz-sync/content/Blog/how-to-be-more-literal-in-python.md

 ---
-title: "Literals and overloading in Python"
+title: Literals and overloading in Python
 date: 2023-08-26T21:48:56+02:00
 publish: true
+tags:
+  - python
+  - programming
 ---

 It's time to talk about Pythons Literals and I mean that literally :smile:.